A local's guide to Paris - Marcus Shenn - Citimarks

 Citimarks: Marcus, you are a real citizen of the world: you were raised in Singapore and Hong Kong; finished school in Canada; worked as a stockbroker in Taiwan and Japan; then opened a new career path in filmmaking in Los Angeles and France.
 What is the motive behind such drive?

-Marcus Shenn: I think it’s important to grow, and cultivate life skills so that we can create our own desired realities in life.
-In finance, my role was sometimes reduced into being the cog in the machine.
-This largely motivated me to leave the world of stockbroking and study film direction to be able to express my truths and visions.
-I have a tremendous respect for people who build things.
-Whether this is about creating a multimillion business like Bill Gates, or conceiving a mind-blowing piece of painting like Picasso.
-Working in film allows a person to hone their thinking and behavioral skills into creating something from scratch, a world of one’s own form and expression.
+Marcus Shenn: I believe it's crucial to grow and cultivate life skills to shape our desired realities.
+In my finance role, I often felt reduced to being a cog in the machine, which motivated me to transition from the world of stockbroking to study film direction.
+This shift enables me to express my truths and visions.
+I hold tremendous respect for individuals who build things, whether it's creating a multimillion-dollar business like Bill Gates or conceiving a mind-blowing piece of art like Picasso.
+Working in film allows a person to refine their thinking and behavioral skills, creating something from scratch—a world of one's own form and expression.

 In which country do you have the strongest memories as a kid and what were the first films that had an impact on you?

-Hong Kong was the country that left me the strongest impressions as an adolescent: this was where there was exposure to video games and pop-culture movies, such as Indiana Jones and Star Wars.
-There were also a lot of Japanese animation to digest that had a certain impact on what I am trying to do today.
-I remember an anime show called Tomorrow’s Joe depicting the life struggles of a troubled young boxer who runs away from an orphanage.
-I was impressed by how serious the subject matters of Japanese anime were.
-Looking back to Hayao Miyazaki’s fabulous worlds, I realize the impact their superb storytelling had on me.
+Hong Kong left the most profound impressions on me during adolescence.
+It was a place where I was exposed to video games and pop-culture movies like Indiana Jones and Star Wars.
+There was also a plethora of Japanese animation to absorb, which had a significant impact on my current pursuits.
+One memorable anime show, Tomorrow's Joe, portrayed the life struggles of a troubled young boxer who escapes from an orphanage.
+I was struck by the seriousness of the subject matter in Japanese anime.
+Reflecting on Hayao Miyazaki's captivating worlds, I now recognize the profound influence their superb storytelling had on me.

 Star Wars poster